 Success of Experiments

-Due to inherent variability in gene targeting experiments, and the variety of constructs submitted, AGS cannot guarantee the success of any particular experiment.
+Due to inherent variability in gene targeting experiments, and the variety of constructs submitted, GEC cannot guarantee the success of any particular experiment.
 However, we will guarantee that we will make every effort possible, through consultations and troubleshooting, repeats and redesign if necessary, to work with you to achieve correct gene targeting and germline transmission.

 Gene Targeting Service Order Form